In challenging economic times like we saw in 2020, low-risk investment strategies can be very appealing.

 Additionally, Costco generates a huge amount of revenue in membership costs alone.

-Costco has seen very steady growth over the last few years, and that could very well continue even after the pandemic subsides.
+Costco has seen very steady growth over the last few years and only continues to grow as the world comes out of the pandemic.

-Add in a 0.7 percent dividend and you have the recipe for an excellent defensive stock.
+Add in a $0.79 dividend per share, and you have the recipe for an excellent defensive stock.

 Defensive Penny Stocks